Borneo campaign: North Borneo

 The landings in north-west Borneo had several goals.
 These included securing the Brunei Bay area for use as a naval base and capturing oil and rubber facilities.
 A total of 29,000 personnel were assigned to the operation, just over 1,000 of these were US and British personnel, while the rest were Australian.
 Almost 6,000 were air force personnel, while 18,000 were ground troops and 4,700 were base area personnel.
 Major General George Wootten's 9th Division was the main element of this force, and consisted of two infantry brigades – the 20th and 24th; the division's third brigade – the 26th Brigade – had been detached for operations on Tarakan.
 The troops were supported by large number of American and Australian warships and air units.
 In preparation for the landing, a reconnaissance party including Sergeant Jack Wong Sue, was inserted into Kimanis Bay, British North Borneo, for close reconnaissance work using a Hoehn military folboat deployed from a Catalina aircraft.

-Oboe 6 began on 10 June with simultaneous assaults by the 24th Brigade on the island of Labuan and the 20th Brigade on the coast of Brunei in the north-west of Borneo.
+Oboe 6 began on 10 June with simultaneous assaults by the 24th Brigade on the island of Labuan and the 20th Brigade on the coast of Brunei in the north-west of Borneo, bought from ships to shore by the 727th Amphibian Tractor Battalion.
 As Japanese forces were holding positions away from the coast, these landings were unopposed.
 The 20th Brigade encountered little resistance.
 After the town of Brunei was secured on 13 June, the brigade continued its advance along the coast towards the south-west.
-Its objective was the Miri–Lutong area, with the 2/17th Battalion moving by land while the 2/13th Battalion made an amphibious landing at Lutong on 20 June.
+Its objective was the Miri–Lutong area, with the 2/17th Battalion moving by land while the 2/13th Battalion made an amphibious landing at Lutong on 20 June in LVT-4s of the American 727th Amph Trac Bn.
 The Japanese forces withdrew as the Australians advanced, and there was little fighting during these operations.
 Patrols into the interior made by the 20th Brigade with the assistance of local Dayaks into the interior were involved in several sharp engagements.